scratchspec/scratchspec.github.io/intro/index.md

 * **Be sure to have an understanding of computer science.** A good vocabulary, knowledge, and understanding of computational concepts is useful.
 * **Being experienced with working in Scratch is immensely helpful.** Although this specification will try to explain it in full, knowing the basic concepts and quirks of Scratch just by experience will let you skim through this document easily, as not all of it is necessary to read; just to reference for accuracy.
 * Scratch 3.0 is built upon the modern web; although not entirely necessary, **a basic knowledge of [JavaScript](https://en.wikipedia.org/wiki/JavaScript) can come in handy** when it comes to understanding the inner workings, logic, and rules of Scratch, as it is what Scratch runs on.
 Scratch does a lot of things the same way JavaScript does.
-* **Be familiar with the [scratchblocks](https://scratchblocks.github.io/) [syntax](https://en.scratch-wiki.info/wiki/Block_Plugin/Syntax).** This text-based format is used to represent Scratch [blocks](#block).
-An option to render the scratchblocks while viewing in-browser is being considered; however, the shapes and colors of the blocks are not necessarily being documented here, but rather their functionality.
+* **Be familiar with the [scratchblocks](https://scratchblocks.github.io/) [syntax](https://en.scratch-wiki.info/wiki/Block_Plugin/Syntax).** This text-based format is used to represent Scratch [blocks](/ideas/#block).
+Although the blocks currently render while reading in a web browser, it is still good to know how to interpret them textually, especially if block rendering support is somehow unavailable, e.g. when viewing the source Markdown files directly.

 ## Sources